 Prerequisite: MATH 1101 or MATH 1111, with a grade of "C" or higher.
 An inquiry-based, problem-centered treatment of mathematics, including the general content areas of probability, statistics, geometry, and algebra.
-A weekly laboratory component is a required part of the course.
 Designed for ECED, MGED, and SPEC majors.

 MATH 2261 Analytic Geometry and Calculus I